 Our Class A Common Stock is listed on the Nasdaq Global Market ("NASDAQ") under the symbol "SYM."
-On June 28, 2022, the closing price of our Class A Common Stock was \$13.83.
+On July 29, 2022, the closing price of our Class A Common Stock was \$17.90.
+The sale of substantial amounts of our Class A Common Stock being offered in this prospectus, or the perception that such sales could occur, could have the effect of increasing the volatility in the prevailing market price or putting significant downward pressure on the price of the Class A Common Stock and harm the prevailing market price of our Class A Common Stock.